 We saw staff protected patients' privacy and were aware of the importance of confidentiality.

 Patients said staff treated them with dignity and respect.

 Are services responsive to people's needs?

 We found this practice was providing responsive care in accordance with the relevant regulations.

-No action 🖌 The practice appointment system took account of patients' needs.
+The practice appointment system took account of patients' needs.
 Patients could obtain an appointment quickly if in pain.

 Staff considered patients' different needs.
 This included providing facilities for disabled patients and families with children in as far as the building constraints allowed.
-There was level access to the practice facilities but no accessible toilet.
+There was level access to the practice facilities including a patient toilet.
+The toilet was not wheelchair accessible.
 The practice had access to telephone interpreter services and had arrangements to help patients with sight or hearing loss.

 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.

 Are services well-led?

 We found this practice was not providing well-led care in accordance with the relevant regulations.
 We have told the provider to take action (see full details of this action in the Requirement Notices and Enforcement sections at the end of this report).

-Requirements notice 🗙 The practice had limited arrangements in place to ensure the smooth running of the service.
+The practice had limited arrangements in place to ensure the smooth running of the service.
 There were few systems for the practice team to review the quality and safety of the care and treatment provided.

-There was a clearly defined management structure however staff did not feel supported and appreciated.
+There was a clearly defined management structure however not all staff felt supported and appreciated.

 The practice team kept accurate patient dental care records which were stored securely.

 The practice had limited arrangements in place for monitoring clinical and non-clinical areas of their work to help them improve and learn.

+Requirements notice